bazelbuild/bazel/site/en/external/overview.md

 ### Repository {:#repository}

-A directory with a `WORKSPACE` or `WORKSPACE.bazel` file, containing source files to be used in a Bazel build.
+A directory tree with a boundary marker file at its root, containing source files that can be used in a Bazel build.
 Often shortened to just **repo**.

+A repo boundary marker file can be `MODULE.bazel` (signaling that this repo represents a Bazel module), `REPO.bazel` (see [below](#repo.bazel)), or in legacy contexts, `WORKSPACE` or `WORKSPACE.bazel`.
+Any repo boundary marker file will signify the boundary of a repo; multiple such files can coexist in a directory.

 ### Main repository {:#main-repository}